tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 identify and apply the specific Per NRP Hop Behavior (NRP-PHB) associated with the Slice-Flow Aggregate.
 The NRP-PHB defines the scheduling treatment and, in some cases, the packet drop probability.

-If Diffserv is enabled within the network, the Slice-Flow Aggregate traffic can further carry a Diffserv CS to enable differentiation of forwarding treatments for packets within a Slice-Flow Aggregate.

-For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same Slice-Flow Aggregate by carrying an identifier in an MPLS Label Stack Entry (LSE).
-Additional Diffserv classification may be indicated in the Traffic Class (TC) bits of the global MPLS label to allow further differentiation of forwarding treatments for traffic traversing the same NRP.

 This document covers different modes of NRPs and discusses how each mode can ensure proper placement of Slice-Flow Aggregate paths